Ada-Developers-Academy/ada-build/preparing-to-code/README.md

 **Notes**

-If you are *an applicant and do not currently have a machine with Mac OS X*, please complete the lessons on [Effective Internet Searching](./internet-searching/) and [Programming languages](./ada-languages).
+If you are _an applicant and do not currently have a machine with macOS_, please complete the lessons on [Effective Internet Searching](./internet-searching/) and [Programming languages](./ada-languages).

 To set up your computer on macOS install the following: